-At Fried Goldberg, our goal is not just to stay thoroughly informed of these case law changes, but to share our knowledge with other truck accident lawyers.
-In doing so, we aim to elevate the standards for truck accident litigation and ensure that truck accident survivors receive the quality of legal representation they deserve.
+At Fried Goldberg, we aim not only to keep ourselves fully informed of case law updates, but also to share our findings with others practicing in the field of truck accident litigation.
+In this way, we also ensure the quality of truck accident litigation standards, and help truck crash survivors receive the high level of legal services they are entitled to.

-Read on for a selected summary of 2021 personal injury case law in Georgia:
+Below is a summary of selected Georgia personal injury case law rulings for 2022:

 - SERVICE OF PROCESS